realrussia/train-tickets-gateway-doc/articles/errors.rst

 5027.
 Two travel documents cannot be issued using the same privilege

 5028.
-For children&#039;s tickets you can use only birth certificate, parent&#039;s foreign passport, or alien&#039;s passport
+For children's tickets you can use only birth certificate, parent's foreign passport, or alien's passport

 5029.
 For schoolchildren you can use only birth certificate, passport, or foreign passport